How To Host An Italian Dinner Party

 A relaxed tablecloth and empty plates should be set in advance.
 Italy is part of the Mediterranean culture, that is known for its beautiful landscapes and terrain.

 Reflect your table to the beauty of the Italian landscape.
 Add a touch of Italian “spice” as well, for example, the lemon-yellow or olive-green tablecloth.
-Opt for lemons and breadsticks to add texture and add a taste of Italy.

 italian dinner ideas for party, italian dinner ideas, italian dinner party menu ideas, italian dinner party menu plan, italian dinner party recipes, italian dinner recipes for two